 If you’re looking for ridiculously easy summer instant pot recipes, you’re in the right place!
-These recipes are all super simple to throw together and my family loves them.
+These recipes are all super simple to throw together and totally family friendly, too.
 Use your instant pot during the warm months to keep your kitchen cool and spend more time enjoying the sunshine while dinner cooks away at home.

 Don’t put away that instant pot just yet!
 Put it to use this summer to keep your kitchen cool and to create hands-off instant pot meals that will allow you to play all day and still come home to a delicious, healthy, easy dinner.

 To get you inspired, I’ve rounded up my favorite fresh, healthy real food summer instant pot recipes!

 There’s no reason to miss out on the convenience & ease that comes with just throwing a bunch of real food ingredients into your instant pot and having more time to spend enjoying the sunshine.
 All you need to do is switch up the flavors a little bit!

 These are simple, vibrant recipes that are inspired by farmer’s market produce & classic barbecue flavors.

 Use these recipes on hot nights when you can’t stand to turn on the oven, busy weekends when you’re enjoying time outdoors, or for gatherings like barbecues & potlucks.